Mitsubishi F-X: Overview

-To achieve a lightweight body structure, the F-X implements several technologies and manufacture/design techniques.
-One method involves reducing or eliminating the use of fasteners by bonding composite materials together through adhesive molding.
-This method is dubbed the "integrated/fastenerless structure" technology.
-Heat shield technology is placed around the engines to allow aluminum alloys and carbon-fiber reinforced polymer (CFRP) to be applied to reduce weight.
-High-efficiency/high-accuracy structural analysis techniques used for the F-X involve creating finite element method (FEM) models using computer-aided design (CAD) to study and create stress analysis standards for the F-X. The F-X's predecessor, the F-2, introduced integrated molding and CFRP material to reduce its overall weight, but the molding technique applied only on the bottom plates of the wings; requiring fasteners to be placed through the upper plates in the main wing and other areas using fasteners on both plates.
+To achieve a lightweight body structure, the F-X implemented several technologies and manufacture/design techniques.
+One method involved reducing or eliminating the use of fasteners by bonding composite materials together through adhesive molding.
+This method was dubbed the "integrated/fastenerless structure" technology.
+Heat shield technology was placed around the engines to allow aluminum alloys and carbon-fiber reinforced polymer (CFRP) to be applied to reduce weight without being damaged by the engines' hot exhaust.
+High-efficiency/high-accuracy structural analysis techniques used for the F-X involved creating finite element method (FEM) models using computer-aided design (CAD) to create and study stress analysis standards for the F-X. The F-X's predecessor, the F-2, introduced integrated molding and CFRP material to reduce its overall weight, but the molding technique applied only on the bottom plates of the wings; requiring fasteners to be placed through the upper plates in the main wing and other areaed requiring fasteners on both plates.
 In comparison, the F-X expands the application of CFRP and adhesive molding to the entire fuselage.
-From the MoD's research, it was shown that adopting the new design methods can reduce the structural mass of the F-X's airframe by 11.6% and – for a portion of the middle fuselage – reduce working man-hours by 66% compared to conventional approaches.
+From the MoD's research, it was shown that adopting the new design methods reduce the theoretical structural mass of the F-X's airframe by 11.6%, and for a portion of the middle fuselage reduced working man-hours by 66% compared to conventional approaches.

-To cope with the heat produced by the avionic systems, a small dedicated heat transfer system is installed in the F-X to assist its air cycle and liquid cooling system.
-The heat transfer system is modeled on the vapor-compression refrigeration cycle.
+To cope with the heat produced by the avionic systems, a small dedicated heat transfer system was designed into the F-X to assist its air cycle and liquid cooling system.
+The heat transfer system was modeled on the vapor-compression refrigeration cycle.

 Avionics

-To improve detection against stealth aircraft, the F-X utilizes integrated sensors.
-The sensors include: an active electronically scanned array (AESA) radar, passive radio frequency (RF) sensor, and an infrared camera.
-Both the AESA radar and RF sensor utilize Gallium nitride (GaN) to improve its performance.
-The AESA radar is based on the J/APG-2 radar used on the F-2 fighter and is similar to the AN/APG-81 radar used in the F-35.
+To improve detection against stealth aircraft, the F-X planned to utilise integrated sensors.
+The sensors included an active electronically scanned array (AESA) radar, passive radio frequency (RF) sensor, and an infrared camera.
+Both the AESA radar and RF sensor utilised Gallium nitride (GaN) to improve its performance.
+The AESA radar was based on the J/APG-2 radar used on the F-2 fighter, similar to the AN/APG-81 radar used in the F-35.

-The F-X possess a RF 'self-defense' system to counter aircraft, air-to-air missile and surface-to-air missile threats.
+The F-X would have possessed a RF 'self-defense' system to counter aircraft, air-to-air missile and surface-to-air missile threats.
 The system performs both ESM and ECM by being alerted to the threat and disrupting its radio waves instantly and globally.
-Integrated ESM body antennas are placed along the wing and tail flap of the fighter jet.
+Integrated ESM body antennas would have been placed along the wing and tail flap of the fighter jet.

 Cockpit

-The helmet-mounted display features a wide field of vision, binocular, multi-color display, voice recognition and 3-D sound.
+The helmet-mounted display featured a wide field of vision, binocular, multi-color display, voice recognition and 3-D sound.